This article describes the dependency related linker options

 gold and ld.lld do not recursively load

-DT_NEEDED list is all on the linker command line.
+DT_NEEDED list is all seen as input shared objects.
 Say,

 b.so depends on